 - Provide two items showing proof of your Florida address.

 - Provide primary and secondary forms of identification (a passport would be primary, while a marriage certificate would be secondary), as well as proof of your date of birth.
 The state offers a list of acceptable forms.

 - Have proper payment.

 After you’ve thoroughly studied the rules of the road and perhaps taken a Driver’s Ed course, you’re ready to take the test.
-Again, those under age 18 can test online through the American Safety Council.
+Again, those 18 years old can test online through the American Safety Council.
 Otherwise, you must take the driver license test in person at an FL DHSMV office.

 If you fail, you’ll be charged $10 to retake it.